axeldp/axeldp.github.io/index.md

 ---

 ## BTC/EUR Trading Strategy: ***Demo Account Data Analysis over 30 Days***
 I decided to set up a 10.000€ demo account in Binance and test a trading strategy for the 1 minute Bitcoin Chart.
 The data was gathered and calculated on Google Sheets.
-The startegy was based on the following algorithm.
+The startegy was based on the following algorithm (always counting a 1.5 risk/benefit Ratio).

 In order to place a long position, following condition should be met:
 1. BTC Price + 20MA Indicator > 200MA Indicator